-Marilyn Stiborek Meyer - Senior Vice President of Human Resources
+Marilyn Stiborek Meyer - Senior Vice President, Worldwide Human Resources

 Marilyn Stiborek Meyer is senior vice president of human resources, with responsibility for leading and managing Xilinx's global HR organization, including organizational development, employee relations, employee training and development, compensation and benefits, recruitment and retention strategies.

-Marilyn has over 20 years of experience linking strategy, people, and business results.
+Meyer has over 20 years of experience linking strategy, people, and business results.
 Prior to joining Xilinx, she served as a vice president of human resources at Cadence Design Systems, where she had responsibility for supporting the company’s global engineering organizations.
-Previously, Marilyn was director of HR at Commtouch with responsibility for talent acquisition, workforce planning and organization development for North America and the UK office.
-Before that, Marilyn served in a variety of human resources management positions in the banking, retail and technology industries.
+Previously, Meyer was director of HR at Commtouch with responsibility for talent acquisition, workforce planning and organization development for North America and the UK office.
+Before that, she served in a variety of human resources management positions in the banking, retail and technology industries.

 Meyer received a BA in management information systems from the University of Nevada, Las Vegas and an MA in human resource management from Golden Gate University, San Francisco.

 Salil Raje - Senior Vice President, Software and IP Products Development